tshepang/blog/content/Rust 2.0 wishlist.md

   top-level (i.e. `std::{Vec, HashMap, HashSet}`), resulting in `std::collections` removal.

-- Rename Vec to Array, a more clear/obvious name
+- Rename `Vec` to `Array`, a more clear/obvious name.
+  An alternative is `List`, but that type in Python accepts members of different types, which is not the case for `Vec`.

 - Consistent names for string-y types: